kamekazz/WareEye/README.md

 pip install -r requirements.txt
 ```

 No additional configuration is required; the app uses webcam device `0`.
+The
+requirements include `pyzbar` for decoding barcodes.

 ## Running the App